qmphan/smartcontact-app.github.io/pages/enterprise-crm/enterprise-crm-zendesk.md

     - Default user name: The email of the Zendesk user that will be used to log call to your CRM.
 If the option "Every agent has a CRM account with the same email" bellow is checked, this default user name is used to log only calls that are not handled by any agent (missed calls)
     - Password/Token: The API authentication token you get from Zendesk (see step 5 above).
     - "Every agent has a CRM account with the same email": Check this option if every wePhone users in your enterprise has one Zendesk account with the same email addresse (as the one used in wePhone).
 When this option is check, call handled by an agent will be logged with his Zendesk account

+3. View your calls in Zendesk
+    Each new call in wePhone will:
+    - Generate a new comment in an existing ticket if the calling number matches with an ongoing ticket
+    - Generate a new ticket if there is no ongoing ticket that matches the calling number